 New York Assessed Values

-Since many assessments are not current, each tax area is assigned Residential Assessment Ratio (RAR) that represents the ratio between assessed values and current market values.
+Since many assessments are not current, each tax area is assigned a Residential Assessment Ratio (RAR) that represents the ratio between assessed values and current market values.
 So, for example, if the market value of your home is $100,000, and your city’s RAR is 54%, your assessed value should be $54,000.

 Your RAR doesn’t affect the taxes you actually pay, but it is important to know to ensure that your home is not over-assessed.
 For example, if your home is worth $150,000, your local RAR is 50%, and your assessed value is $125,000, your home is over-assessed.
 Your assessed value implies a market value of $250,000, much higher than the true market value of $150,000.
-In that case, you might want to contest your assessment.
+In that case, you may want to contest your assessment.
 Otherwise, you will wind up paying more than your fair share of taxes.